arfc/msr-neutronics/msr-flows/msbr_compare/readme.md

 - Added additional term to template file for the fuel inflow

 Things to do:
-- Define initial fuel salt within the script
-- Create materials for each section of the flow
 - Make an option to reduce complexity (i.e. core mat and reproccess mat)
 - Make an option to do realisitic reprocessing (continuous with efficiency) or bulk reprocessing (every 3 days remove percentage from all fuel salt)
-- Manually define the flow setup (10 unique states, should be able to manually define 2 and have others come about naturally)
+- Add feed salt material
+- Add waste flows (rc output waste) into Python to account for changing number of num_divisions
+- Add feed salt flow to rc

 Reminders:
 - Materials are numbered as such: